10 Free Kwanzaa Worksheets & Coloring Pages

 Kinara worksheet

-This interactive worksheet engages children by featuring a picture of the Kinara.
-The traditional candle holder is used during the holiday.
+This interactive worksheet features a picture of the Kinara, the traditional candle holder used during Kwanzaa.

-Each candle is labeled with a number, and below, there are corresponding spaces for the dates and the Kwanzaa principles.
+Each candle is numbered, with corresponding spaces below for the dates and Kwanzaa principles.

 kwanzaa coloring pages